What is a Physical Therapist?

 - Review physician’s referral and patient’s medical records to help determine diagnosis and physical therapy treatment required.

-Physical Therapists state the following job skills are important in their day-to-day work.
+When polled, Physical Therapists say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.